CSE 4095/5095

 Prerequisites

 - This should not be your first machine learning class!
-You should have taken CSC 4740 Data Mining or CSC 4980 Machine Learning with a B or above.
+You should have taken CSE 4820 or 5819 Machine Learning with a B or above.

 Grading